 What is Voices?

-Voices 2019 will be coming soon.
-Check back to this page for more details as they become available!
+Voices 2021 will be coming soon.
 Attending a conference is a great way to your professional network.
-If you would to join the Voices planning committee, contact our Voices Co-Chairs (Latisha, email@example.com).
+If you are interested in joining the Voices committee, contact our Voices Co-chair (Ashlee McGovern, email@example.com).